Doileo/ecommerce-product-page/README.md

 - Added another color to the buttons, considering the rotation aspect.
 - Created pages for each model on the Men and Women pages.
 - Added the Back to Top feature.
+- On the Home page, added an interactive element through the "Take Our Style Quiz" button.

 ## Screenshots